• ESG Homepage

 The Company promotes the employment of elderly individuals, recognizing their potential, experience, and value to both the organization and society.
 Suitable roles are provided, such as forecourt staff at fuel stations, along with post-retirement employment extensions.
 Initiatives such as the “Punthai Senior Project” create opportunities for seniors to remain employed.
 This approach enhances income, dignity, and quality of life for the elderly, reflecting the Company’s commitment to supporting an aging society and sustainable development.

-Employment Value
+Employment Value (Million Baht)

 Number of Elderly Employees (Persons)